Windfisch/taler-podman/README.md

 [Merchant Setup](README.merchant.md) if you are want to receive payments, e.g. to sell bottled caffeine or pixels in your LED strip.

+## Quick start

+Setup exchange and bank.
+Create and fill the `cashier` account and log into it using `https://bank.taler.example.org/webui`.
+Withdraw some money on the website, which should create a QR code.
+(If it doesn't, try again, or try opening the developer's console...)

+Scan the code with your android wallet or copy the link into your Firefox wallet.
+(The chrome wallet seems broken.)